Same-sex marriage in the Republic of Ireland: Labour Party bills

-Government legislation (2008–2010)
+Government legislation

 The Green Party entered government with Fianna Fáil in 2007, and a commitment to legislation introducing civil partnerships was agreed in the Programme for Government in June of that year.
 On 24 June 2008, the government announced the publication of a civil partnership bill.
 In response to the legislation, Senator Jim Walsh put forward a party motion to counter the bill.
 The Irish Times reported that around 30 unidentified backbenchers had signed the motion.
 One anonymous senator was quoted as claiming that the motion "would have considerable support from the more conservative sections of the parliamentary party".
 Taoiseach Brian Cowen responded by insisting that the registration of same-sex couples would not interfere with the constitutional status of marriage.
 Cowen noted that the bill had been drawn up in close consultation with the Attorney General, Paul Gallagher, and had been included in the Programme for Government.
 The motion was referred to the parliamentary party's justice committee on 1 July 2008.
 A Fianna Fáil spokesperson was quoted as saying that there was "broad support" within the party for the legislation, while the Taoiseach and the Minister for Justice, Equality and Law Reform, Dermot Ahern, reaffirmed the constitutional compatibility of the law.
 The announcement was denounced as inadequate by the opposition Labour and Sinn Féin parties.
 Sinn Féin spokesperson Aengus Ó Snodaigh commented that "the government must do better".